 What if users could invoke and use the ICT accessibility features they need anywhere, anytime, on any device?
 In this webinar, Raising the Floor's Gregg Vanderheiden discusses how and why they are building this new global infrastructure, and the potential it has to impact the employment of people with disabilities.

 In this webinar Rob Sinclair, President of the IAAP Global Leadership Team, discusses the mission of the International Association of Accessibility Professionals (IAAP) and how its recently announced merger with G3ict will help encourage the growth of a worldwide accessibility profession.

 Must employers make web-based employment information and services accessible to everyone, including those with disabilities?
 Bobby Silverstein discusses how the ADA applies to accessible workplace technology.

-Transcript of the webinar PEAT Talks: Small Business Accessibility through Biz Ability originally held on November 19, 2015.
+Transcript of the webinar PEAT Talks: Sharing Success from the WWW-W4A Accessibility Hackathon, originally held May 19, 2016.

 DOJ is looking at establishing accessibility requirements for online services, programs, and activities provided to the public by state and local governments—including many employment-related tools and resources.